phplicengine/bitly/Readme.md

 #### Service Classes

 In [Bitly v4 API](https://dev.bitly.com/v4/) documentations, resources are classified under serveral categories:

-Bitlink, Group, Organization, User, Custom, Campaign, Bsd, App, Deeplink, Billing, Auth We made each of them as a separate service class.
-Method names are the same part of the last part of doc url.
+Bitlink, Group, Organization, User, Custom, Campaign, Bsd, App, Deeplink, Billing, Auth

+We made each of them as a separate service class.
+Method names are the same as the last part of documentation url.
-For example if you want to use [Get Metrics for a Bitlink by countries](https://dev.bitly.com/v4/#operation/getMetricsForBitlinkByCountries), this one is classified under Bitlink category in documentation and the last part of its url is `getMetricsForBitlinkByCountries`, so you should call it this way:
+For example if you want to use [Get Metrics for a Bitlink by countries](https://dev.bitly.com/v4/#operation/getMetricsForBitlinkByCountries), this one is classified under Bitlink category in documentation and the last part of its url is `getMetricsForBitlinkByCountries`, so you can call it this way:

 ```php
 use PHPLicengine\Service\Bitlink;